 - (1) The challenge of gaining a sufficient understanding of the 'complexities' and 'nuances' of national systems from academic articles and published reports would suggest that any preliminary decision to implement a system of rent regulation based on local reference rents should be followed up by a detailed discussion with policy experts and experienced practitioners in an appropriate country Germany being an obvious choice. - (2) An effective system of rent regulation based on local reference rents needs to be underpinned by an appropriate level of legally binding legislation that provides sufficient clarity in relation to what sectors of the market be included, how to define pressurised markets, dwelling types to be included, at least broad methodological guidance in terms of calculating local reference rents (including an appropriate level of granularity) and a realistic basis for enforcement.
-This includes an appropriate balance between standardisation at the national level and flexibility at the local level to take specific circumstances into consideration.

-- (3) There is an early decision to be made in relation to whether a reference rent system should be based on a utility-based points scheme that reflects dwelling quality but necessitates the creation of new data sets and models (e.g. Sweden) or use existing well-tried regression models that use existing data to differentiate quality on the basis of a range of characteristics.
-In line with Gibb and Marsh (2021) and based on his own experience in the context of NI23, the author would suggest that the German regression-based model is more appropriate. - (4) As one research participant noted there is a 'huge compliance issue' in Germany despite the raft of legislation.
+This includes an appropriate balance between standardisation at the national level and flexibility at the local level to take specific circumstances into consideration. - (3) There is an early decision to be made in relation to whether a reference rent system should be based on a utility-based points scheme that reflects dwelling quality but necessitates the creation of new data sets and models (e.g. Sweden) or use existing well-tried regression models that use existing data to differentiate quality on the basis of a range of characteristics.
+In line with Gibb and Marsh (2021) and based on his own experience in the context of NI20, the author would suggest that the German regression-based model is more appropriate. - (4) As one research participant noted there is a 'huge compliance issue' in Germany despite the raft of legislation.
 Getting the balance right in terms of legislative and administrative provision bearing in mind the often limited knowledge on the part of tenants and landlords, the ability of landlords to avail of the inevitable loopholes and the resources required is a key assessment that will seriously affect the success of the system.
 There appears to be significant advantages of establishing an adequately resourced separate body (or separate department within local authorities) to specialise in compliance. - (5) Any system of rent regulation (including one based on reference rents) will incur a significant cost overhead particularly to the public purse.
 The cost of an appropriate system of compliance is one consideration, but the data and expertise required to introduce, manage, update as required on a timely basis the data needed to underpin a system of reference rents should not be underestimated and must be considered against the costs of alternative policy tools designed to ensure households on lower incomes have access to affordable accommodation that suits their needs.
-Ireland has a significant advantage over many other jurisdictions (including Germany) given the rental data held by the RTB in Ireland. - (6) Most academic articles and a number of participants emphasised that rent regulation is only one tool in the drive to achieve a more balanced housing market and a PRS that provides a secure, viable alternative for households on lower incomes.
-In particular increasing housing supply and a more generous welfare system are considered by some to be more effective in achieving these policy aims.
+Ireland has a significant advantage over many other jurisdictions (including Germany) given the rental data held by the RTB in Ireland.